Module: search#

 A list of Trajectory objects where each trajectory is evaluated at each starting pixel.

-search_linear_trajectory(self: kbmod.search.StackSearch, arg0: SupportsInt, arg1: SupportsInt, arg2: SupportsFloat, arg3: SupportsFloat) search::Trajectory#
+search_linear_trajectory(self: kbmod.search.StackSearch, arg0: SupportsInt, arg1: SupportsInt, arg2: SupportsFloat, arg3: SupportsFloat, arg4: bool) search::Trajectory#

 Performs the evaluation of a linear trajectory in pixel space.